blunttester/test1bluntinstr/plugins/easy-wp-smtp/readme.txt

 * Securely deliver emails to your recipients.
 * Option to enable debug logging to see if the emails are getting sent out successfully or not.
 * Ability to specify a Reply-to email address.
+* Option to Export and Import the SMTP settings.

 = Easy WP SMTP Plugin Usage =